 Chapel of Santa Àgata

 This square facing Via Laietana is named after Ramon Berenguer, the Count of Barcelona between 1096 and 1131.
 It features a statue by Josep Llimona of the count on horseback.
 Behind the statue lies the Roman wall dating from the early 4th century AD and the Gothic chapel of Santa Àgata which was built on top of it.
 This section of wall begins in Carrer de la Tapineria.

 6. Plaça del Rei

 Extensive Roman ruins have been excavated under Plaça del Rei and can be viewed in the Barcelona History Museum – MUHBA.
-The archaeological area under Plaça del Rei covers over 4000 m2 and reveals many details about daily life in Barcino.
+The large archaeological area under Plaça del Rei covers over 4000 m2 and reveals many details about daily life in Barcino.